-All sickness absence is monitored by Personnel and reported to line Heads of Department on a termly basis.
+All sickness absence is monitored by the College Executive and discussed on a termly basis.
 Any absence requiring further investigation is flagged up to the appropriate Head of Department and support measures are put in place as appropriate.

 Where considered necessary by the College or when requested by the member of staff, occupational health services will be used to provide advice and support to the College and the member of staff in relation to their health or condition.